-In many sports, the game is won and lost long before the first whistle is blown; before the fans take their seats; and in many cases before the season even begins.
-And no, in case you are wondering, sports are not fixed (we hope).
-Rather they simply favour the best trained, best resourced and best staffed teams.
+In many sports, the game is won and lost long before the first whistle is blown, before the fans take their seats, and in many cases, before the season even begins.
+And no, if you are wondering, sports are not fixed (we hope).
+Instead, they favour the best-trained, best-resourced and best-staffed teams.

-A common refrain amongst modern day sporting pundits is that tech-geeks, suits, bean counters and analysts are wielding greater influence over what transpires on the track than
+A common refrain amongst modern-day sporting pundits is that tech-geeks, suits, bean counters and analysts are wielding more significant influence over what transpires on the track than

-Take the true story of Moneyball for example, where the Oakland Athletics manager forsook conventional baseball wisdom in place of rigorous sabermetric analysis that informed everything about the operation of the team; from players it recruited all the way down to
+Take the true story of Moneyball, for example, where the Oakland Athletics manager forsook conventional baseball wisdom in place of rigorous sabermetric analysis that informed everything about the operation of the team; from players, it recruited down to

-In the world of Formula 1, this concept rings even more true.
-So much so, that the best tech-geeks, suits, bean counters and analysts are almost as sought after as the top drivers.
+In the world of Formula 1, this concept rings even more accurate.
+So much so that the best tech geeks, suits, bean counters and analysts are almost as sought after as the top drivers.

-This is because it is not simply the driver alone, but a collaborative team effort that is the biggest contributor to success.
+This is because it is not simply the driver alone but a collaborative team effort that is the most significant contributor to success.

 Not required at the racetrack but pivotal in managing a team’s finances.
 A few bad deals or misplaced zeros can mean the difference between a well-resourced team and a bankrupt team that can’t finish off the season.

 Fans are interested in who won the race or who got the pole position.
 Data analysts are interested in off-season lap times where fuel levels sit below 65 per cent during wet weather… that and every other conceivable race permutation.

 He or she will crunch these numbers and condense them into set directives for the team principals to implement.
 Success lies in the data… it’s just a matter of interpreting it faster and clearer than your rivals.

 The only thing worse for a team than having no sponsors is having the wrong sponsors.